egodoy-genbyte/usefull-scripts/Zabbix/Templates/Ms SQL/README.md

 * {$USR}: Local SQL user
 * {$PWD}: local SQL user password

+:closed_lock_with_key: Field type is set to "secret text", so you don't need to be worried about other Zabbix admins can see the credentials

 With this parameters set you will be able to discover all DB and query it's sizes.

 ## Service